HardikLGupta/portfolio/index.md

 <p style="font-weight:bold"> 1.
 Mock Interview </p><p>Conduct mock interviews based on practical Case Studies and questions SQL, Probability, Statistics, Programming, Machine Learning and Product thinking, asked by domestic and international companies.</p>

-**Sessions**
+**Sessions - Price - 1999/-**
-1. 1 60 minute session - Resume reading and Introduction to different evaluation rounds of interview
+1. One 60 minute session - Resume reading and Introduction to different evaluation rounds of interview.
-2. 3 60 minute Mock Interviews, followed by feedback and analysis.
+2. Three 60 minute Mock Interviews, followed by feedback and analysis.

-**Price - 1999/-**

 <p style="font-weight:bold"> 2.
 Resume Building </p><p>Identify pain-points in your resume, assist you in highlighting achievements and demonstrate your portfolio better.</p>

+**Sessions - Price - 999/-**
+1. One 120 minute session - Resume reading, understand experience and background, followed by detailed feedback and analysis and resources to build resume.
+2. One 30 minute session - Final resume review

 <p style="font-weight:bold"> 3.
 Curriculum Designing </p><p>Define your learning journey based on your experience and background which will maximise your learning (no compromise on quality) in shortest time.</p>
 <p> </p>

+**Sessions and Price - Subject to requirement, based on candidate experience and background/-**

 ## Data Science